SvalTech/studylocus/README.md

-# JEE Prep Dashboard (Kyu nahi ho rahi padhai)?
+# StudyLocus 🔥

-A customizable, minimalist, and feature-rich dashboard designed to help students track their preparation for the JEE 2026 exam.
+A customizable, minimalist, and feature-rich dashboard designed to help students track their preparation for the JEE, NEET 2026,2027 exams.
 This tool provides a live countdown, a visual progress tracker, and modular cards for notes, to-do lists, and mock test analysis, all in one persistent and personalizable workspace.

 ![JEE Prep Dashboard Screenshot](https://i.ibb.co/Cp6jbLQM/Screenshot-2025-08-16-230241.png)